Why GOP superlawyer Ben Ginsberg is bucking his party and blasting Trump’s baseless election claims - The Boston Globe

-While Ginsberg says he doesn't recall uttering those exact words in real life, he has made plenty of enemies among Democrats for his tactics over the years.
-In addition to his role in George W. Bush's 2000 victory, he advised a group that Democrats say falsely accused their 2004 nominee John Kerry, a decorated Vietnam veteran, of lying about his military record and was widely seen as a decisive factor in Bush's reelection victory.
+While Ginsberg says he doesn’t recall uttering those exact words, he has made plenty of enemies among Democrats for his tactics over the years.
+In addition to his role in George W. Bush’s 2000 victory, he advised a group that Democrats say falsely accused their 2004 nominee, John Kerry, a decorated Vietnam veteran, of lying about his military record and was widely seen as a decisive factor in Bush’s reelection victory.

 Advertisement